HiralR2931/Python-tasks/README.md

     1. Uses a for loop to iterate over numbers from 1 to 50.
     2. Calculates the sum of all integers in this range.
     3. Displays the final sum.

+Task 5:Write a Python program that:
+  1.Defines a function named factorial that takes a number as an argument and calculates its factorial using a loop or recursion.
+  2.Returns the calculated factorial.
+  3.Calls the function with a sample number and prints the output.